Rigid-Flex PCB-How to Streamline and Improve Reliability

 A PCB with electrical parts and precision tools.jpg

-The manufacturers have been designing PCB boards using the stacking up process for decades.
-The process was perfected over time, and today, most companies apply FR4 material as an external rigid board and protecting circuit pattern with a solder mask.
+The manufacturers have been designing PCB boards using the stacking-up process for decades.
+The process was perfected over time, and today, most companies apply FR4 material as an external rigid board and protect the circuit pattern with a solder mask.

 If you are looking to manufacture flexible printed circuit boards, you may want to know more about the so-called embedded technology.